expo/expo/docs/pages/versions/unversioned/sdk/device.md

 Checks the type of the device as a [`Device.DeviceType`](#devicedevicetype) enum value.

-On Android, the device type is determined by the screen resolution (screen diagonal size), so the result might not be so accurate.
-If it's between `3` to `6.9`, it's a `DeviceType.PHONE`.
-If it's above `7` and below `18`, it's a `DeviceType.TABLET`.
-Otherwise, it's in `DeviceType.UNKNOWN`.
+On Android, for devices other than TVs, the device type is determined by the screen resolution (screen diagonal size), so the result may not be completely accurate.
+If the screen diagonal length is between `3''` and `6.9''`, the method returns `DeviceType.PHONE`.
+For lengths between `7''` and `18''`, the method returns `DeviceType.TABLET`.
+Otherwise, the method returns `DeviceType.UNKNOWN`.

 #### Returns